Iris Flower

 Iris Flower Garden

-Irises are a favourite with gardeners and are known for their beautiful, colorful blooms.
-The name of the flower originates from Greek mythology.
+By the way, the name of the flower originates from Greek mythology.
 Iris was the Greek goddess of the rainbow and messenger to the Gods.
-The iris flower was so named in the 14th century because of the spectrum of colors of the many species.
+The iris flower was so named in the 14th century because of the spectrum of colours of the many species.

 Iris Types